Share this Story

-Graduates will be celebrated virtually as part of the University’s annual Founders Day celebration on September 10
+Graduates will be celebrated as part of the University’s annual Founders Day celebration on September 9

-Virginia Wesleyan University President Scott D. Miller has announced the recipients of the 2020 Alumni Awards, an honor the VWU Alumni Council bestows upon graduates in recognition of outstanding professional and personal accomplishments.
-The 2020 Alumni Awards will be celebrated virtually as part of the University’s annual Founders Day celebration on Thursday, September 10, on the VWU Digital Broadcasting Network.
+Virginia Wesleyan University President Scott D. Miller has announced the recipients of the 2021 Alumni Awards, an honor the VWU Alumni Council bestows upon graduates in recognition of outstanding professional and personal accomplishments.
+The 2021 Alumni Awards will be celebrated as part of the University’s annual Founders Day celebration on Thursday, September 9.

 Congratulations to the following alumni on this well-deserved distinction that recognizes their many accomplishments since graduation:

 William “Bill” S. Shelhorse is the co-founder and president of Chesapeake Bay Contractors (CBC) and a member of the inaugural graduating class of Virginia Wesleyan (Class of 1970).
 A native of Tappahannock, Virginia, in 1978 Shelhorse founded Chesapeake Bay Contractors, a company specializing in underground utility and site development service.
 His father in law joined him in the company in 1979 before retiring in 1984.
 Bill faithfully served as a member of the VWU Board of Trustees for many years and now enjoys the role of Trustee Emeritus.
 His generosity to his alma mater has made many campus projects possible, including Virginia Wesleyan’s 400-meter track and field complex Betty S. Rogers Track & Field Center, named in memory of Bill’s sister.